MicrosoftDocs/ai-builder/ai-builder-docs/flow-text-recognition.md

 ---
 title: Use the text recognition prebuilt model in Microsoft Power Automate - AI Builder | Microsoft Docs
-description: Provides information about how to text recognition prebuilt model in Microsoft Power Automate
+description: Provides information about how to text recognition prebuilt model in Power Automate
 author: alanabrito
 manager: kvivek
 ms.service: powerapps